 About 2,000 bike riders use the Kent Street cycleway each week day.
 The City is now working on the southern section to extend the existing two-way separated cycleway from Druitt Street to Liverpool Streets.

+The extension to Liverpool Street is scheduled for completion in November.
 The City will also make improvements at the northern end which links to the Harbour Bridge.

 Southern section: Liverpool Street to Druitt Street

 The southern extension of the Kent Street cycleway will connect Chinatown, Darling Harbour and Ultimo.

 - Two-way separated cycleway along Kent Street between Liverpool Street and Druitt Street

 - New paving and kerb alignments, and